-(e) Project funding.--The Department of Community Affairs shall ensure that grants made to municipalities under this act and the act of July 2, 1984 (P.L.561, No.112), known as the Pennsylvania Conservation Corps Act, are not duplicated and that funds are being used in an effective and efficient manner to successfully complete a project.
+(e) Project funding.--[For a project that conforms to the Pennsylvania Conservation Corps Act, a municipality may be eligible to receive funds from either the Department of Environmental Resources or the Department of Community Affairs in any one fiscal year, but not from both sources.]
+The Department of Community Affairs shall ensure that grants made to municipalities under this act and the act of July 2, 1984 (P.L.561, No.112), known as the Pennsylvania Conservation Corps Act, are not duplicated and that funds are being used in an effective and efficient manner to successfully complete a project.